Introduction

 Aims and Scope

 We are proud to present a cross-journal series to highlight the challenges and developments made within antimicrobial drug policies in low and middle income countries.
-We invite both reviews and original research in this collection which brings together in one place articles on this topic.
+We invited both reviews and original research to bring together articles on this topic in one place articles.

 Antimicrobial Resistance & Infection Control